-

 I found myself in the position of Algernon Moncrieff’s manservant, Lane, this morning.
 There were no Passe Crassane pears to be had in the shops.
 “No Passe Crassane at all, Lane? “.
 “None, Sir.
 Not even for ready money”.
 I … Continue reading

-Posted in 2013, Baking, Cookery Writers, Cooking, Cuisine bourgeoise, desserts, Elizabeth David, food, Food and Photography, Food photographer, France, Membrillo, Pears, Photography, photography course, Photography holiday, Quince, Writing
+Posted in 2013, Baking, Cookery Writers, Cooking, Cuisine bourgeoise, desserts, Elizabeth David, food, Food and Photography, Food photographer, France, Pears, Photography, photography course, Photography holiday, Quince, Writing

 Tagged baking, cake, cooking, Dessert, food, food photographers, France, Humour, La Bourdaine, mastering the art of french cooking, Passe Crassane, Pears, photographic media, Photography, quince, restaurants, simple logic, sweet pastry, writing